taylorbf/DMP15/class2/README.md

 ## Assignment

-• Project 1: Create an interactive artwork.
-Due Day 4.
+• Project 1: Create an interactive artwork using Processing. **Due Day 4.**

 • Bring in an example of logic you see in your daily life.